 2029 |

-Ms. Hoefel is an independent member of the Board of Directors of Ambev.
-She has held a number of senior positions in recent years, including: Partner at McKinsey & Company Brazil, where she led the Growth Marketing & Sales practices in Latin America and the Consumer Insights practice in Brazil; Associate Partner and Engagement Manager at McKinsey, focusing on growth and commercial performance in the consumergoods and retail sectors; Marketing Planning Manager at Natura, responsible for innovation strategies and productportfolio management; and Consultant at McKinsey at the beginning of her career, working with multisector clients.
-Ms. Hoefel holds a degree in Oceanology from Fundação Universidade do Rio Grande, a master’s degree in Ocean Engineering from COPPE/UFRJ and a Ph.D. in Oceanography from the Massachusetts Institute of Technology and the Woods Hole Oceanographic Institution.
+Holds the position of independent member of the Board of Directors of the Company.
+Mrs. Hoefel has held several senior positions in recent years, including: partner of McKinsey & Company Brazil, where she led the Growth Marketing and Sales practices in Latin America, and the Consumer Insights practice in Brazil; associate and Engagement Manager at McKinsey, with a focus on growth and business performance in the consumer goods and retail industries; Marketing Planning manager at Natura, being responsible for innovation strategies and product portfolio management; and consultant at McKinsey early in her career, working with multi-industries clients.
+Mrs. Hoefel holds a degree in Oceanology from Fundação Universidade do Rio Grande (the University of Rio Grande Foundation), a Master’s degree in science in Ocean Engineering from COPPE/UFRJ, and a PhD degree in Oceanography from the Massachusetts Institute of Technology and Woods Hole Oceanographic Institution.

 |